 The FHLBanks' ability to raise funds in the capital markets at narrow spreads to the U.S. Treasury yield curve is due largely to their status as GSEs, which is reflected in their consolidated obligations receiving the same credit rating as the government bond credit rating of the United States, even though the consolidated obligations are not obligations of the United States and are not guaranteed by the United States.
 S&P Global Ratings (S&P), Moody's Investors Service (Moody's), or other rating organizations could downgrade or upgrade the credit rating of the U.S. government and GSEs, including the FHLBanks and their consolidated obligations.
 In addition to ratings on the FHLBanks' consolidated obligations, each FHLBank is rated individually by S&P and Moody's.
+On November 10, 2023, Moody's changed the outlook on the ratings of the United States to negative from stable and affirmed the United States' long-term issuer and senior unsecured ratings at Aaa.
+On November 14, 2023, Moody's also affirmed the Aaa long-term senior unsecured debt ratings of the FHLBanks and changed the outlook on the ratings to negative from stable, consistent with its ratings action taken with respect to the United States.
 Investors should note that a rating issued by a nationally recognized statistical rating organization is not a recommendation to buy, sell, or hold securities, and that the ratings may be revised or withdrawn by the rating organization at any time.
 Investors should evaluate the rating of each nationally recognized statistical rating organization independently.
 Investors should not take the historical or current ratings of the FHLBanks or their consolidated obligations as an indication of future ratings for the FHLBanks and their consolidated obligations.
 (See External Credit Ratings for more information.)